-The key conclusions from the traffic safety assessment to enable the installation of a digital LED advertising sign on the Beecroft Road westbound overpass of the M2 Hills Motorway (M2) in Cheltenham are summarised as follows:
+The key conclusions from the traffic safety assessment to enable the installation of a digital LED advertising sign on the Windsor Road eastbound overpass of the M2 Hills Motorway (M2) in Baulkham Hills are summarised as follows:

-- There is currently no advertising sign at the site where the digital sign is proposed - The proposed sign will not obstruct or interfere with the view of or restrict sight distances to any intersections, traffic control devices, vehicles or cyclists given its location above the road - The proposed sign is not expected to reduce the safety of any traffic or cyclist movements given its location.
-It will be located within a driver's ordinary field of view when approaching from the south-east and a glance to the sign will still permit co-incident recognition of vehicle and cyclist movements in the forward view in a free-flowing environment (with no on-ramps or off-ramps in this zone) where rapid multi-factor decision making is not required - The proposed sign is in the ordinary field of view of a driver, and therefore would not distract a driver's view from the forward roadway where driving-critical events could simultaneously be recognised in the extremely unlikely event that they occur - A review of available five years of crash data within 200m of the site (the distance at which advertisements could be clearly recognised) showed a very low crash rate.
-Furthermore, the data does not identify an unusually high or inherently high crash risk on approach to the site that would deem the proposed location unsuitable - The proposed sign complies with the requirements of the Industry and Employment SEPP and Transport for NSW Advertising Sign Safety Assessment Matrix in terms of obscurity, positioning and sign clutter - The proposed digital sign should be conditioned to comply with the requirements of the Signage Guidelines in terms of display and operational requirements, including: - Message displays remaining static - Sequencing of displays or messaging - Images not being mistaken for a traffic control device - Minimum dwell time - Transition of displays - Luminance levels - The use of flickering, flashing or moving content - Quantity/size of text used on message displays - A re-assessment of the digital sign should any detrimental effects on road safety be identified post-installation - Maintaining a log of the sign's activity - A road safety check after 12 months but within 18 months of the sign's installation.
+- There is currently no advertising sign at the site where the digital sign is proposed - The proposed sign will not obstruct or interfere with the view of or restrict sight distances to any intersections, traffic control devices, vehicles or cyclists given its location above the road.
+There are no directions signs, no intersections, no traffic control devices and no views outside of the forward roadway because they are obscured by the retaining wall to the left - The proposed sign is not expected to reduce the safety of any traffic or cyclist movements given its location.
+It will be located within a driver's ordinary field of view when approaching from the south-west and a glance to the sign will permit co-incident recognition of vehicle and cyclist movements in the forward view in a straight, flat road section with no on-ramps or off-ramps in this zone.
+There is no rapid multi-factor decision making required - The proposed sign is in the ordinary field of view of a driver, and therefore would not distract a driver's view from the forward roadway where driving-critical events could simultaneously be recognised in the extremely unlikely event that they occur - A review of available five years of crash data within 200m of the site (the distance at which advertisements could be clearly recognised) showed an exceptionally low crash rate.
+Furthermore, the data does not identify an unusually high or inherently high crash risk on approach to the site that would deem the proposed location unsuitable - A mitigation measure could include installing an anti-gawking screen along the Windsor Road eastbound off-ramp viewpoint to the sign from the toll gantry - The proposed sign complies with the requirements of the Industry and Employment SEPP and Transport for NSW Advertising Sign Safety Assessment Matrix in terms of obscurity, positioning and sign clutter - The proposed digital sign should be conditioned to comply with the requirements of the Signage Guidelines in terms of display and operational requirements, including: - Message displays remaining static - Sequencing of displays or messaging - Images not being mistaken for a traffic control device - Minimum dwell time - Transition of displays - Luminance levels - The use of flickering, flashing or moving content - Quantity/size of text used on message displays - A re-assessment of the digital sign should any detrimental effects on road safety be identified postinstallation - Maintaining a log of the sign's activity - A road safety check after 12 months but within 18 months of the sign's installation.

-Given the above conclusions, the digital sign should be approved as proposed.
+Given the above conclusions, the digital sign should be approved as proposed with the introduction of the anti-gawking screen worthy of consideration.